 You can also inform search engines whether to treat the redirection as permanent or temporary.

-Setting Up Subdomains, Addon Domains And Parked Domains
+Setting Up Subdomains, Addon Domains And Domain Aliases

-This tutorial provides more information on the difference between addon domains, subdomains, and domain aliases, and shows you how to set these up in your webhosting control panel.
+This tutorial provides more information on the difference between addon domains, subdomains, and parked domains, and shows you how to create these in your webhosting control panel.

 An addon domain makes it possible to host two or more sites with two or more domains on the same hosting account.
 Addon domains are useful if you want to register and promote another domain name but don’t want to pay the additional cost of having another web hosting account.
 In this case, (if your web hosting company allows it), the best solution would be to create an addon domain.